nerdyckc/Trading-indicators-and-Chart-patterns/README.md

-<b>I have written Python codes for an indicator and a couple of Advance Chart patterns.
+<pr>I have written Python codes for an indicator and a couple of Advance Chart patterns.
 1. Indicators: -SuperTrend, ATR
 2. Chart Patterns: - Heiken Ashi, Renko